GuilhermeNogueira/go_cache/README.md

 - IsExpired:

 I decided to move with a very simple idea.
-Nothing special, just added a certain duration into the
+Nothing special, just added a certain duration into the current time.

 -  GetPricesFor